Counsel, Head of Anti-Money Laundering and Sanctions PracticeLinkedIn Profile firstname.lastname@example.org 202-652-2291

 Prior to his time at DOJ, Mr. Parker spent nearly eight years at the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC) where he served as a Sanctions Investigator, and later a Section Chief in OFAC’s Enforcement Division.
 During his tenure at OFAC, Mr. Parker was responsible for sanctions investigations of transnational criminal organizations, cartel-related targets under the Foreign Narcotics Kingpin Designation Act, and high-profile Middle Eastern sanctions targets under various legal authorities.
 He also held supervisory authority over one of three OFAC Enforcement divisions and was the supervisory enforcement officer for violations of U.S. sanctions programs.

-Mr. Parker is a graduate of the Georgetown University School of Foreign Service and earned his J.D. and LL.M. degrees in national security law from the Georgetown University Law Center.
-He currently lives in Washington, D.C. and is a member of the New York bar.
+Mr. Parker is a graduate of the Georgetown University School of Foreign Service and earned his J.D. and LL.M. in national security law from the Georgetown University Law Center.
+He currently lives in Washington, D.C. and is a member of the New York and Washington, D.C. bars.
 Prior to his time in government service, Mr. Parker lived in Mexico City as an expatriate where he worked in the non-profit sector, including working with businesses to end HIV/AIDS-related stigma in the workplace.

 Mr. Parker frequently contributes to national and international news coverage on money laundering, forfeiture, and economic sanctions for prominent media outlets including The New York Times, The Wall Street Journal, CBS News, Politico, Slate, CBC News, and ProPublica.